-- create and set up a work period so that the working hours are calculated within the time frame
+- How to create and set up a work period

-- keeping track and viewing agreed hours while scheduling
+- How to keep track of and view agreed hours while scheduling

-- determine whether your employee will be paid overtime in excess of their agreed hours
+- How to determine whether your employee will be paid overtime in excess of their agreed hours (AU)

-An employee is required or expected to work these hours, depending on the employment contract, whether it's a guideline or a contractual agreement.
+An employee with agreed hours would be required or expected to work the specified quantity of hours, depending on the employment contract, whether it's a guideline or a contractual agreement.

 To set agreed working hours, you will first need to select the working period.
 This will determine which time frame the employee’s agreed hours will be calculated within.